Incident Response and Reporting (SS-08-004)

 All incident response, reporting, and escalation procedures must be formally documented and approved by the State Chief Information Security Officer with review by the GBI.

-Each agency must train its employees on how to recognize and report incidents in accordance with the reporting and escalation procedures.
+Each agency must train its employees on how to recognize and report incidents in accordance with the reporting and escalation procedures as provided by the State Executive Incident Response Plan.

 Agencies must have a designated incident management point of contact.